OrbitalEnterprises/eve-esi-client/docs/PlanetaryInteractionApi.md

 <a name="getCharactersCharacterIdPlanetsPlanetId"></a>
 # **getCharactersCharacterIdPlanetsPlanetId**
-> GetCharactersCharacterIdPlanetsPlanetIdOk getCharactersCharacterIdPlanetsPlanetId(characterId, planetId, datasource)
+> GetCharactersCharacterIdPlanetsPlanetIdOk getCharactersCharacterIdPlanetsPlanetId(characterId, planetId, datasource, token, userAgent, xUserAgent)

 Get colony layout

 Returns full details on the layout of a single planetary colony, including links, pins and routes.
 Note: Planetary information is only recalculated when the colony is viewed through the client.
-Information on this endpoint will not update until this criteria is met.  ---  Alternate route: &#x60;/v1/characters/{character_id}/planets/{planet_id}/&#x60;  Alternate route: &#x60;/legacy/characters/{character_id}/planets/{planet_id}/&#x60;  Alternate route: &#x60;/dev/characters/{character_id}/planets/{planet_id}/&#x60;   ---  This route is cached for up to 600 seconds
+Information will not update until this criteria is met.  ---  Alternate route: &#x60;/v2/characters/{character_id}/planets/{planet_id}/&#x60;   ---  This route is cached for up to 600 seconds

 ### Example
 ```java